 Mental health and wellbeing

-We all have mental health and it can impact on all areas of our lives – how we feel about ourselves and others, our relationships with people and our psychological and emotional development.
-It is just as important as our physical health and the two are essentially linked.
+We all have mental health, just as we all have physical health.
+Mental health affects every part of our lives – how we feel about ourselves and other people, our relationships and our emotional development.

-Poor mental health can underlie unhealthy behaviours, including smoking, alcohol and drug use, lack of exercise and unhealthy eating.
+Mental health and physical health are closely linked.
+Poor physical health increases the risk of developing mental health problems and vice versa.
+Poor mental health can underlie many unhealthy behaviours, like smoking, alcohol and drug use, lack of exercise and unhealthy eating.

 If you think you might be experiencing a mental health problem, contact your GP and if necessary, they can refer you to a more specialised mental health service.